jrheard/blog/_posts/2019-06-15-roguelike.md

 This has been a really great time, but I feel like having a regular job again and having coworkers to hang out with, so I'm joining [Ride Report](https://www.ridereport.com/) as a senior engineer.
 They offered me the job back in April, and were kind enough to let me finish out the school year before my start date.

-I've been looking forward to this for a while, it's going to be fun and I'm going to learn a lot!
+I've been looking forward to this for a while, it's going to be fun and I'm going to learn a lot.
 Down with cars!

 [^1]: I was originally placed in this high school through an organization called [TEALS](https://www.tealsk12.org/).
 They're accepting applications for the coming school year, so you should apply if this sounds like fun.
 It _is_ fun!